PeterHero/CodeWars/project/docs/programmer-docs.md

 ### Robot

+Robot is a class holding all data related to robot.

+### Robot Logic

-Robot is a class that implements interfaces: Character, RobotActions, RobotEvents and RobotInfo.
+RobotLogic is a class that implements interfaces: Character, RobotActions, RobotEvents and RobotInfo.
 This is a central class responsible for most of the game logic.
 It is accesible from other classes using several interfaces so that only needed functions of robot can be accessed.

-In `act()` Robot calls interpreter class that parses robot's script file and creates next command.
+In `act()` RobotLogic calls interpreter class that parses robot's script file and creates next command.

 ### Character